Ghost119/Rest-API-Demo/README.md

 # Building RESTful API using Spring MVC

-It is a sample project to apply basic CRUD operations(Create, Read, Update, Delete) on a Car Repositry using a controller and service layer.
+It is a sample project to apply basic CRUD operations(Create, Read, Update, Delete) on a Car Repository using a controller and service layer.

 ### End Points Exposed:
 - **Get:**